 A total of eight posters were submitted, with topics ranging from Autism to Data Warehousing.
 In appreciation, all poster participants were given certificates of participation: Mary Lourdes Andreu, Suat Babayigit, Chitra Banarjee, Stephany Coxe PhD, Alma Gracic, Joseph Gross, Benjamin Thorpe, Carlos Valle, and Xin Zhao MS. CCS looks forward to having poster presentations again next year.

-The Big Data Conference is a collaboration with the Center for Computational Science, the Miami Herbert Business School, and the College of Arts and Science.
+The Big Data Conference is a collaboration with the University of Miami Frost Institute for Data Science and Computing (IDSC, then called “CCS” the Center for Computational Science), the Miami Herbert Business School, and the College of Arts and Science.

 Save the date Thursday 12/3/2020 for the next Big Data Conference!